 This Annual Information Form and the documents incorporated by reference herein contain statements that, to the extent they are not recitations of historical fact, constitute "forward-looking statements" or "forward looking information" within the meaning of applicable securities legislation, including the United States Securities Act of 1933, as amended, the United States Securities Exchange Act of 1934, as amended, and applicable Canadian securities legislation.
 Forward-looking statements and forward-looking information may include, among others, statements regarding Granite's future plans, goals, strategies, intentions, beliefs, estimates, costs, objectives, capital structure, cost of capital, tenant base, tax consequences, economic performance or expectations, or the assumptions underlying any of the foregoing.
-In particular, this Annual Information Form contains forwardlooking statements and forward-looking information regarding Granite's relationships with its tenants, the diversification of Granite's real estate portfolio and expected increases in leverage.
-Words such as "may", "would", "could", "will", "likely", "expect", "anticipate", "believe", "intend", "plan", "forecast", "project", "estimate", "seek" and similar expressions are used to identify forward-looking statements and forward-looking information.
+Words such as "may", "would", "could", "should", "will", "likely", "expect", "anticipate", "believe", "intend", "plan", "forecast", "project", "estimate", "seek" and similar expressions are used to identify forward-looking statements and forward-looking information.
 Forward-looking statements and forward-looking information should not be read as guarantees of future events, performance or results and will not necessarily be accurate indications of whether or the times at or by which such future performance will be achieved.
 Undue reliance should not be placed on such statements.
-There can also be no assurance that intended developments in Granite's relationships with its tenants, the expansion and diversification of Granite's real estate portfolio and the expected increases in leverage can be achieved in a timely manner, with the expected impact or at all.
-Forward-looking statements and forwardlooking information are based on information available at the time and/or management's good faith assumptions and analyses made in light of Granite's perception of historical trends, current conditions and expected future developments, as well as other factors Granite believes are appropriate in the circumstances, and are subject to known and unknown risks, uncertainties and other unpredictable factors, many of which are beyond Granite's control, that could cause actual events or results to differ materially from such forward-looking statements and forward-looking information.
-Important factors that could cause such differences include, but are not limited to: the risk of changes to tax or other laws and treaties that may adversely affect Granite REIT's mutual fund trust status under the Tax Act or the effective tax rate in other jurisdictions in which Granite operates; economic, market and competitive conditions and other risks that may adversely affect Granite's ability to achieve desired developments in Granite's relationships with its tenants, expansion and diversification of its real estate portfolio and increase in its leverage; and the risks set forth in this Annual Information Form in the "Risk Factors" section, which investors are strongly advised to review.
-The "Risk Factors" section also contains information about the material factors or assumptions underlying such forward-looking statements and forward-looking information.
-Forward-looking statements and forward-looking information speak only as of the date the statements were made and unless otherwise required by applicable securities laws, Granite expressly disclaims any intention and undertakes no obligation to update or revise any forward-looking statements or forwardlooking information contained in this Annual Information Form to reflect subsequent information, events or circumstances or otherwise.
+There can also be no assurance that intended developments in the expansion and diversification of Granite's real estate portfolio and the reduction in Granite's exposure to Magna; the ability of Granite to find satisfactory acquisition, development, re-development and disposition opportunities; Granite's ability to dispose of any non-core assets on satisfactory terms; Granite's ability to optimize its balance sheet; and the expected amount of any distributions, including any expected increases, can be achieved in a timely manner, with the expected impact or at all.
+Forward-looking statements and forward-looking information are based on information available at the time and/or management's good faith assumptions and analyses made in light of Granite's perception of historical trends, current conditions and expected future developments, as well as other factors Granite believes are appropriate in the circumstances, and are subject to known and unknown risks, uncertainties and other unpredictable factors, many of which are beyond Granite's control, that could cause actual events or results to differ materially from such forward-looking statements and forward-looking information.
+Important factors that could cause such differences include, but are not limited to: the risk of changes to tax or other laws and treaties that may adversely affect Granite REIT's mutual fund trust status under the Tax Act or the effective tax rate in other jurisdictions in which Granite operates; economic, market and competitive conditions and other risks that may adversely affect Granite's ability to expand and diversify its portfolio, dispose of any non-core assets on satisfactory terms, and pay the expected amount of any distributions; and the risks set forth in this Annual Information Form in the "Risk Factors" section, which investors are strongly advised to review.
+The "Risk Factors" section also contains information about the material factors or assumptions underlying such forwardlooking statements and forward-looking information.
+Forward-looking statements and forward-looking information speak only as of the date the statements were made and unless otherwise required by applicable securities laws, Granite expressly disclaims any intention and undertakes no obligation to update or revise any forward-looking statements or forward-looking information contained in this Annual Information Form to reflect subsequent information, events or circumstances or otherwise.